DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/datasources/ldap.md

           fetch:
             type: modify
             vars:
-              # Facultative : a list of entries to modify.
+              # Facultative: a list of entries to modify.
               # If unset, an empty list will be used (and nothing will be modified)
               modlist:
-                  # MANDATORY : the DN of the entry.
+                  # MANDATORY: the DN of the entry.
 If not specified, the entry will
                   # be silently ignored
                 - dn: uid=entryToModify1,ou=exampleOU,dc=example,dc=com

-                  # Facultative : the attributes to add to the entry
+                  # Facultative: the attributes to add to the entry
                   add:
                     # Create attribute if it doesn't exist, and add "value" to it
                     attrnameToAdd: value